 GONG OF THE SUMMIT

 Prerequisite: 6th level

 You can spend 3 ki points to cast shatter.

 STRIDE OF FREE PASSAGE

 Prerequisite: 6th level

 Moving through nonmagical difficult terrain costs you no extra movement.

 CROUCHING TIGER HID IN STONE

 Prerequisite: 9th level

 You can spend 3 ki points to cast meld into stone.

 FLAMES OF THE PHOENIX

-Prerequisite: 9th level
+Prerequisite: 14th level

 You can spend 4 ki points to cast fireball.

 MIST STANCE

 Prerequisite: 9th level

 You can spend 3 ki points to cast gaseous form, targeting yourself.

 RIDE THE WIND

 Prerequisite: 9th level

 You can spend 3 ki points to cast fly on yourself.

 STEP OF THE NORTH WIND

 Prerequisite: 9th level

 You can spend 3 ki points to cast thunder step (see Appendix A).

 ETERNAL MOUNTAIN DEFENSE

 Prerequisite: 14th level

 You can spend 4 ki points to cast stoneskin on yourself.

-GREATER MIST STANCE
+Greater Mist Stance

 Prerequisite: 14th level

 You can spend 4 ki points to cast wind walk, targeting yourself only.

+REDIRECTION OF VIOLENT KI

+Prerequisite: 14th level

+You can spend 4 ki points to cast Dartak's retribution (see chapter 2 of this book).

 Touch of Liquid Rock

 Prerequisite: 14th level

 You can spend 4 ki points to cast stone shape.

-WAVE OF HUNGRY FLAME
+Wave of Hungry Flame

 Prerequisite: 14th level

 You can spend 3 ki points to cast wall of fire.

 BEND BLOOD

 Prerequisite: 17th level

 You can spend 4 ki points to cast dominate person.

 BREATH OF WINTER

 Prerequisite: 17th level

 You can spend 4 ki points to cast cone of cold.

 CLOAK OF FIRE

 Prerequisite: 17th level

 You can spend 4 ki points to cast investiture of flame (see Appendix A).

 CLOAK OF ICE

 Prerequisite: 17th level

 You can spend 4 ki points to cast investiture of ice (see Appendix A).

 CLOAK OF STONE

 Prerequisite: 17th level

 You can spend 4 ki points to cast investiture of stone (see Appendix A).

 CLOAK OF WIND

 Prerequisite: 17th level

 You can spend 4 ki points to cast investiture of wind (see Appendix A).

 MOUNTAIN STRIKE

 Prerequisite: 17th level

 You can spend 4 ki points to cast bones of the earth (see Appendix A).

 WAVE OF ROLLING EARTH

 Prerequisite: 17th level

 You can spend 4 ki points to cast wall of stone.